eclecticexistential/USPopulationNoJobAvailable/README.md

 ## What the data revealed is worth sharing.

 According to the Bureau Labor of Statistics and Job Opening and Labor Turnover in 2016, of the 7,729,000 unemployed, 2,176,500<sup id="a1">[1](#f1)</sup> **did not** have an open position available to them.
-This 2016 estimate is less than the previous annual estimate.
-In 2015 2,981,834 unemployed people **did not** have a job available to them.
+This 2016 estimate is less than in 2015 when 2,981,834 unemployed people **did not** have a job available to them.

 ![BLS JOLTS Bar Chart](https://raw.githubusercontent.com/eclecticexistential/USPopulationNoJobAvailable/master/IMG/BLS.PNG)

-BLS stats<sup id="a2">[2](#f2)</sup> only provide an age restriction of 16 and older.
+BLS stats<sup id="a2">[2](#f2)</sup> only provides an age restriction of 16 and older.
-To identify the possible retirement age restriction, the Census population by age and state was analyzed.
+To identify if possible retirees are included in the BLS stats, the Census population estimates by age and state was analyzed.

 Removing the BLS Employed and Institutionalized<sup id="a3">[3](#f3)</sup> population from the Census estimates reveals a much larger portion of the population without a job available to them.
 According to Census, BLS, and JOLTS data, 27,638,691 people **did not** have an open position available to them in 2016.